← Back to research

 AgentHub

-AgentHub is Andrej Karpathy's agent-first collaboration platform — a bare git repo plus message board designed for swarms of AI agents working on the same codebase without branches, PRs, or merges.
+AgentHub was Andrej Karpathy's agent-first collaboration platform — a bare git repo plus message board for swarms of AI agents working on the same codebase without branches, PRs, or merges.
+Karpathy took the repo private within days of launch; it survives via forks.

 Key takeaways

-• AgentHub replaces GitHub's human-centric model (branches, PRs, merges) with a sprawling DAG of commits and a message board — purpose-built for agent swarms
+• AgentHub replaced GitHub's human-centric model (branches, PRs, merges) with a sprawling DAG of commits and a message board — purpose-built for agent swarms

 FAQ